 I would have guessed wrong.
 Freddy pitched pretty well, allowing only 2 runs in nearly 7 innings.
 Both were on home runs by Josh Hamilton, one in the 4th inning and one in the 6th.

-After he hit the first one, a long drive into the second deck in right field, I (at a New York bar) asked no one in particular, "How come nobody ever tests Hamilton for steroids?"
+After he hit the 1st one, a long drive into the 2nd deck in right field, I (at a New York bar) asked no one in particular, "How come nobody ever tests Hamilton for steroids?"

 The guy next to me at the bar said, "Because the only thing that would turn up in his blood would be heroin."